-The San Jacinto College eye care technology program is accredited by the Commission on Accreditation for Ophthalmic Medical Programs (CoA-OMP).
-The program requires formal entry via an interview with the program director.
-Only those students who have been officially admitted to the College and have met the eye care technology admission criteria will be considered.
-The department offers three graduation options.
+The San Jacinto College Eye Care Technology program is accredited by the International Council of Accreditation (ICA).
+The program requires formal entry via an interview with the Program Director.
+Only those students who have been officially admitted to the College and have met the Eye Care Technology admission criteria will be considered.
+The department offers three graduation options: Occupational Certificate, Certificate of Technology, and Associate of Applied Science (AAS) degree.
 It is designed to connect the classroom and laboratory training with external clinical instruction at leading ophthalmic centers and practices.

 All health care students are subject to criminal background and drug screening checks prior to entry.

 The program begins fall term only.
-Students who miss the fall entry may discuss entry options with the program director.
-The San Jacinto College eye care technology program offers both day and evening classes.
+Students who miss the fall entry may discuss entry options with the Program Director.

 Certified Ophthalmic Technicians average salary: $51,733 per year1